It's time to face facts, Covid-19 is really affecting the 2020 competition season

 "It is the case that coronaviruses like other viruses have the capacity, not often, to jump species, particularly where the two species are coming into close contact with each other, but it is a rare event in the grand scheme of things,"

 Eventing is the most watched equestrian discipline and the ruling body is British Eventing.
-We are privileged to attend all the large horse trails and we believe they are not just a sporting events they are a community.
+We are privileged to attend all the large horse trials and we believe they are not just a sporting events they are a community.

 Currently BE is following government guide lines to the letter -